 How can I decrease my taxable income?

 The easiest way to pay less money in taxes is to decrease your taxable income without decreasing your earnings.
 Contributing to a tax-advantaged account, like a 401(k) or IRA, is the most accessible way to decrease your taxable income.
-Money you put into tax-advantaged accounts is essentially subtracted from your taxable income, so it not only helps you grow your money through compound interest, it also shelters your money from the tax man.
+The money you put into tax-advantaged accounts is essentially subtracted from your taxable income, so it not only helps you grow your money through compound interest, but it also shelters your money from the taxman.